The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-Audi is renowned for its high-quality interiors, and yet again, the firm has crafted a driving environment that feels very plush indeed.
+Audi is renowned for its high quality interiors, and yet again, the firm has crafted a driving environment that feels very plush indeed.
 The materials are dense and thoughtfully finished, while the fit and finish demonstrates surgical levels of precision.
-Bear in mind that exactly how posh your car feels will depend on the version you choose, and the colour scheme you plump for, but none of the options we’ve seen are going to leave you feeling short-changed.
 The dashboard design is simple and easy to navigate, with most functions being operated through the infotainment system.
-The collection of buttons and dials that once controlled the system has now been replaced by an interface that’s fully touchscreen, which some folk will like and others won’t.
+The collection of buttons and dials that once controlled the system has now been replaced by an interface that’s fully touchscreen, which some will like and others won’t.
 The new system does work quite well, though, provided you invest a decent slice of time in getting to know it, and the high-def screen looks fab.
 What’s more, Audi’s cool configurable digital instruments – in place of analogue ones – are now standard across the range.
 Finding a comfy driving position is easy, and all-round visibility is clearer than in many rivals, too.

 This is a critical area for any estate car, and the A4 Avant does a good job.
 Boot capacity is among the most generous in the class, even though the boot of the facelifted car is actually a fraction smaller than that of the pre-2019 A4 due to the fact that much of the mild hybrid gubbins sits beneath the floor.
 What’s more, the seat fold down flat to open up 1495 litres of space, another impressive figure.